SED-EEW/SED-EEW-SeisComP-contributions/doc/base/tuto-playbacks.rst

 #.
 Import your own configuration in the user directory.
 These can be your `.cfg` files, bindings, `finder.config`, and finder mask::

     docker cp <path to your config file> scpbd:/home/sysop/.seiscomp/
+    # nb: do not override scmaster.cfg and global parameters unless you know what you are doing

 #.
 Revise the default configuration::